Can You Prevent Gray Hair? Sort Of — Here's What Experts Say You Can Do

 OK, so you can't really prevent gray hair (sigh).
 However, premature graying is an entirely different story: While you can't prevent the inevitable for too long, you can make sure you're not going gray before it's time.

-Here's where diet comes into play: Specifically, research has found that deficiencies in vitamin D, biotin, and vitamin B12 are all associated with premature graying (aka, gray hair before the age of 30).
-Make sure you're getting adequate levels of each—especially biotin, which is directly involved in the production of your hair's keratin.* As you age, the keratin proteins break down, which can lead to pigmentation changes (and overall thinning of the hair), so it's important to get your fill of these proteins through food or targeted supplements.*
+Here's where diet comes into play: Specifically, research has found that deficiencies in vitamin D2, biotin3, and vitamin B121 are all associated with premature graying (aka, gray hair before the age of 30).
+Make sure you're getting adequate levels of each—especially biotin, which is directly involved in the production of your hair's keratin4.* As you age, the keratin proteins break down, which can lead to pigmentation changes (and overall thinning of the hair), so it's important to get your fill of these proteins through food or targeted supplements.*

 Another topic to mind is the ever-nebulous oxidative stress.
 "Oxidative stress has been shown in laboratory experiments to induce migration of melanocytes away from the hair bulb," says Calder.
 In other words, enough free radical damage can cause those pigment-producing cells to lose their intensity, resulting in silver strands.

-That said, try to limit your exposure to free radical damage, like smoke and UV radiation, and introduce antioxidants (think vitamin C and vitamin E) to help manage the oxidative stress.* In terms of psychological stress, plenty more data is needed to make the gray hair connection—but if your stress is bordering on chronic, the theory is that long-term psychological stress can increase levels of oxidative stress, which can then contribute to grays.
+That said, try to limit your exposure to free radical damage, like smoke5 and UV radiation6, and introduce antioxidants (think vitamin C and vitamin E) to help manage the oxidative stress.* In terms of psychological stress, plenty more data is needed to make the gray hair connection—but if your stress is bordering on chronic, the theory is that long-term psychological stress can increase levels of oxidative stress7, which can then contribute to grays.

 There are some ways you can hold off premature grays before you're 30, but there's ultimately nothing you can do to prevent gray hair from growing in over time.
 Of course, you can cover up with a gray-blending gloss, highlights, or simply rock the silvery style.